 People from the Christian community decorate Christmas trees in their homes, exchange gifts, and make merry with their loved ones.
 This is a festival that has a beautiful vibe about it and is celebrated during winters which is generally regarded as a perfect time to visit India.
 In fact, the country features amongst the finest places to visit in December in the world.
 So, what's the delay?
 Plan your Christmas trip to India and come spend a magical Christmas with your loved ones in the country.

-Things To Do - Visit the church, attend Christmas carnivals, attend the prayers, decorate Christmas trees
+Things to do - Visit the church, attend Christmas carnivals, attend the prayers, decorate Christmas trees

-Where It Is Celebrated - Christmas is a festival that is celebrated all around the country.
+Where it is Celebrated - Christmas is a festival that is celebrated all around the country.
 However, the best places to celebrate Christmas in India are Goa, Kerala, and Pondicherry

-Date Of The Festival - 25th December 2021
+Date of the Festival - 25th December 2025

-Significance Of The Festival - Christmas is a festival that is celebrated on account of the birthday of Lord Jesus.
+Significance of the Festival - Christmas is a festival that is celebrated on account of the birthday of Lord Jesus.

 Suggested Read: Places to Visit in Gangtok, Sikkim to Create Special Memories